Why is my Instant Pay turned off?

 4. If you have changed your payment method, your instant pay feature will be disabled.

-If you believe the above scenarios do not apply, first, please look carefully at your check stub to see if you have any any garnishments or deductions.
-Your employer must provide you with your pay stubs.
-If you are not eligible for instant pay offers, you will still receive your pay check through Instant and use your card for transactions, withdrawals, and bank transfers.
+If the above scenarios do not apply, check your pay stub for any garnishments or deductions.
+You will still receive your pay check through Instant and can use your card for transactions, withdrawals, and bank transfers even if you are not eligible for instant pay offers.